-1. Click on the black arrow at the bottom of a firewall's administration interface to expand the events panel.
+- Click on the black arrow at the bottom of a firewall's administration interface to expand the events panel. - 2.
+Select the menu Options > Show commands.

 - 3. Perform an action (create an object for example) that you wish to repeat in the script. - 4.
 Copy the commands that were run to produce the action. - 5.
 Paste them in your script.